dmd-program/dmd-100/practice/object_story.md

 2. Leave comments, questions, and suggestions:
   - What are some themes you found in the story?
   - Did something unexpected happen in the story, or did you think it was about one thing, and then it became about another?
+  - What were the interesting parts?
-  - What do you think motivated the characters?
+  - What were the uninteresting parts?
   - Could details given at the beginning align with details at the end of the story?
   - Does the story stay on an expected path, or does it stray from the setup at the beginning?